MagickLizard/SalesforceNotes/README.md

 # Apex
-It is an object-oriented language similar to C# or JAVA.
+It is framework on top of Java.
+It's syntax is similar to C# or Java.

 # Salesforce Object Query Language (SOQL)
-SOQL is very similar to SQL used in other database systems and mostly uses similar syntax.
+SOQL is very similar to SQL and mostly uses similar syntax.

-Salesforce uses APEX which is a library on top of Java.
+Salesforce uses APEX which is a framework on top of Java.

 # Objects